Folding Proofer & Slow Cooker

 If your Proofer is set to a cooler temp 75 °F / 24 °C, it may not feel very warm to the touch even when it is working properly.
 To speed rising, set it to 85-90 °F / 29-32 °C. If you have been rising bread in an oven or other area that is quite warm, you may need to set the Proofer temperature higher to obtain similar results.
 However, the best flavors in bread are usually obtained when the dough is given enough time to rise slowly.

-My Proofer doesn’t seem to be getting too warm – is it working properly?
+My Proofer seems to be getting too warm – is it working properly?

 For the best heat circulation and most accurate culturing temperature, avoid placing jars or containers directly in the center of the Proofer.
 The Proofer will fit eight one quart (1 liter) mason jars without the need to place a jar in the center.
 For cultures or fermentations that require extended times (>12 hours) more stable results may be achieved in the Slow Cook mode, which may be set as low as 85 °F / 30 °C. Jars or other containers of food can be placed inside a larger flat bottom container (such as a stock pot or aluminum roast pan) and covered with a lid or foil and placed directly on the heating plate.
 Choose Slow Cook with the Mode button and set the desired temperature.